anchalbhalla/detecting-distracted-driver-cloud/README.md

-# Detecting Distracted Drivers on the roads using Visual recognition on Android
+# Learn how to build a driver distration application using Visual Recognition on Watson Studio

+## Introduction
+Each day in the United States, approximately 9 people are killed and more than 1,000 injured in crashes that are caused becasue the driver was distracted (cdc.gov/motorvehiclesafety/distracted_driving/).
+This is an alarming number of accidents for any country and a prevention method must be used.

+## What is Watson Studio

+## How to create the application

-## Visual Recognition using Watson Studio
+### Visual Recognition using Watson Studio

 #### Steps: